header-logo

 • Calls to Action (CTAs): Include clear buttons or links to guide user actions, such as “Shop Now” or “Learn More.”
 Avoid placing distracting elements near CTAs.

-Elements to Minimize:
+Elements to minimize:

 • Large images or videos